-Fiddle leaf figs that are out in nature are generally going to get direct sunlight but if your houseplant isn’t used to that, then too much direct sunlight can cause issues such as this.
+Fiddle leaf figs that are out in nature are generally going to get direct sunlight but if your houseplant isn’t used to that, too much direct sunlight can cause issues such as this.
 You’ll have to be more careful and try to limit direct sunlight exposure by only allowing it to happen for one or two hours at a time.

 It’s sometimes the case that fiddle leaf fig plants will get burned by the sun when the weather has been particularly hot.
-For instance, if you have recently experienced a heatwave in your area, then it makes sense that direct sunlight would be more harmful to your plant than usual.
+For instance, if you have recently experienced a heatwave in your area, it makes sense that direct sunlight would be more harmful to your plant than usual.

-As long as you’re mindful of the signs that your fiddle leaf fig has been sunburned, then you’ll be able to remedy the situation.
+As long as you’re mindful of the signs that your fiddle leaf fig has been sunburned, you’ll be able to remedy the situation.
 All you really need to do is be more careful about placing your plant in direct sunlight.

 3 – Not Watering Your Fiddle Leaf Fig Enough